 Parliamentarians from Switzerland and the UK also conduct lively exchanges.
 One special event is the traditional, annual parliamentarians ski race in Davos (Switzerland), which will be held for 60th time in 2016.

-Switzerland and the UK are important to each other as trading partners and have close economic ties.
+Switzerland and the UK are major trading partners and have close economic ties.
 Liberal economic systems and open markets are high priorities for both countries.

 Both Switzerland and the UK have strong and large financial centres.
 Accordingly, there are regular exchanges between supervisory authorities, central banks and banking associations.